 Beginning in 2007, when we stopped writing Wall Street bulk business, we began to separately measure the performance of these transactions and established a premium deficiency reserve related to this business.
 During 2010 the premium deficiency reserve on Wall Street bulk transactions declined by \$14 million from \$193 million, as of December 31, 2009, to \$179 million as of December 31, 2010.
 The \$179 million premium deficiency reserve as of December 31, 2010 reflects the present value of expected future losses and expenses that exceeded the present value of expected future premium and already established loss reserves.
 The discount rate used in the calculation of the premium deficiency reserve at December 31, 2010 was 2.5%.
 During 2009 the premium deficiency reserve on Wall Street bulk transactions declined by \$261 million from \$454 million, as of December 31, 2008, to \$193 million as of December 31, 2009.
-The discount rate used in the calculation of the premium deficiency reserve at December 31, 2009 was 3.6%.
+The discount rate used in the calculation of the premium rate used in the calculation of the premium and set used in the calculation 31, 2009.
+The discount rate used in the calculation of the premium rate used in the calculation of the premium and set used in the calculation 31, 2009.
+The discount rate used in the calculation of the premium deficiency reserve at December 31, 2009.
+The discount rate used in the calculation of the premium deficiency reserve at December 31, 2009.